 - even if we are able to effect a stock split of our shares of Common Stock to meet NYSE American's initial listing requirements, we cannot assure you that we will be able to continue to comply with NYSE American's listing standards.
 Further, potential investors may not have an opportunity to check the actual post-split market price of our Common Stock prior to confirming their purchases in the IPO; - if you receive IPO Shares pursuant to the IPO Prospectus, you will suffer immediate dilution of your investment, and a significant portion of our shares of Common Stock are restricted from immediate resale but may be sold into the market in the near future, which could cause the market price of our Common Stock to drop significantly, even if our business is performing well.
-There may also be substantial sales of our Common Stock by the Selling Stockholders after the effective date of the registration statement of which this prospectus forms a part, which could have a material adverse effect on the price of our Common Stock; - The Series B Preferred Stock, if issued upon close of the IPO, and the Series C Preferred Stock to be issued upon close of the IPO, will have a liquidation preference over our Common Stock, which could result in holders of our Common Stock not receiving any proceeds in the event of our liquidation; - The Series B Preferred Stock, if issued, will contain various prohibitions that may restrict our ability to undertake certain corporate actions, which may adversely impact our ability to enhance stockholder value; - the price of our securities may be volatile and fluctuate substantially, which could result in substantial losses for purchasers; - we will incur increased costs as a result of operating as a smaller reporting public company, and our management will be required to devote substantial time to new compliance efforts; - we have broad discretion in the use of our cash, including the net proceeds from the offering of IPO Shares, and may not use them effectively; - there is no current public market for our Common Stock; and - the other factors set forth under "Risk Factors."
+There may also be substantial sales of our Common Stock by the Selling Stockholders after the effective date of the registration statement of which this prospectus forms a part, which could have a material adverse effect on the price of our Common Stock; - The Series C Preferred Stock to be issued upon close of the IPO will have a liquidation preference over our Common Stock, which could result in holders of our Common Stock not receiving any proceeds in the event of our liquidation; - the price of our securities may be volatile and fluctuate substantially, which could result in substantial losses for purchasers; - we will incur increased costs as a result of operating as a smaller reporting public company, and our management will be required to devote substantial time to new compliance efforts; - we have broad discretion in the use of our cash, including the net proceeds from the offering of IPO Shares, and may not use them effectively; - there is no current public market for our Common Stock; and - the other factors set forth under "Risk Factors."